poornesh-chenna/MEDSURPLUS/README.md

 ### Sell leftover medicines

-- put forth a creative idea to reduce medical waste by building an application that allows people to sell back their unused medications to pharmacies.
+- An inventive proposal to combat medical waste by creating an application facilitating the resale of unused medications to local pharmacies.
+This innovative concept not only promotes sustainable disposal but also ensures valuable medications find a second use.

-- Aim is to connect individuals and pharmacies where users can sell their unused medicines to pharmacies.
-- It also provides certain incentives to users upon selling their medications.
+- Transforming surplus medicines into incentives, our app empowers users to sell to pharmacies, promoting responsible disposal.
+By rewarding contributions, we create a symbiotic relationship benefitting both users and pharmacies

 ## Installation